nre-learning/nrelabs-curriculum/lessons/template-generation-device/stage1/guide.md

 ---

-### Part 1  - Skills Review
+### Part 2 - Multiple Devices

-Having the ability to easily generate a device specific configuration from an approved template is a **HUGE** time saver and it provides the consistency that you need to avoid common configuration errors.

-In this section, we will do a quick review of the key concepts required to accomplish this task; specificially YAML and Jinja2.
-View the Lesson Diagram to see a visual representation of the process.
-For a complete review of [YAML](https://labs.networkreliability.engineering/labs/?lessonId=14&lessonStage=1) and [Jinja2](https://labs.networkreliability.engineering/labs/?lessonId=16&lessonStage=1) please go through those lessons in NRE Labs.
+The examples in the previous lesson were purposefully simple so the basic concepts could be described in a way that is easy to understand.
+In this section we will create a template generator that creates device specific configurations for mulitple devices.

+The sample project we will use is deploying a large number of access switches.
+When deploying devices it is common for them to have a base configuration to include hostname, management IP address and a default gateway.

 #### Device Template File
-The most important part of the template generation process is to have a device template with a known good configuration.
-The configuration in this template usually has to be approved by a configuration control board and the security team.
-The approved template is then modified to include variables using  Jinja syntax so the substitions can be done by the script.

-Lets take a look at our sample configuration template that has already had the Jinja syntax added.
+In this section we will use the same template file that we used in the previous lesson.
+Look for the template variables in all captial letters surrounded by double curly brackets, for example **{{ HOSTNAME }}**.
+Pay attention to these variables because they will be set to specific values in the next section using YAML.
 <pre>
 cd /antidote/stage1
 more template.j2
 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

-Jinja2 variables can be almost any combinations of numbers or lower case or upper case letters but in this example we will use all captial letters so they stand out better.
-The variables are surrounded by double curly brackets, for example **{{ HOSTNAME }}**.
-In the output look for the three template variables (**HOSTNAME, MGMT\_IP and DEFAULT\_GW**).
-Pay attention to these variable names because they will be set to specific values in the next section using YAML.

-#### YAML Review
+#### YAML Variables File
-YAML is a human friendly data serialization standard but what does that mean?
-It means that it is a way to format data so that it is easy for humans to read and edit.
-The data in the YAML file will be used to make substitutions in the device template.
-We have a sample YAML file with prepopulated data.
+In this section we will generate configurations for multiple devices.
+In order to accomplish this the YAML file format will be changed slightly.
+Since we will be dealing with multiple devices the YAML file will contain three elements with dictionary key/value pairs for each element.
+Lets look at the new format.

 <pre>
 cd /antidote/stage1